 It was Yoyo Ma who put me onto playing the Preludes of Bach cello suites as a kind of alap.
 Actually, that’s how he introduced the Allemande, the second movement of the 6th suite, playing it al fresco as thanks for our group of helpers at the amazing Smithsonian Festival of the Silk Road in 2002, which he was curating.

-As I now adapt the Bach cello suites for violin, I consider how to play the opening two movements of the 6th suite on their own.
+As I come to adapt the Bach cello suites for violin, I consider how to play the opening two movements of the 6th suite on their own.
 Should I play the Allemande first, as a kind of alap?
 Or else take Bach’s opening movement with majesty rather than virtuosity, at an exploratory rather than hectic pace, as a kind of prelude to the alap of the Allemande… Either way can work.

+My brilliant friend Paola Zannoni likens the bariolage of the Prelude to the marranzanu Sicilian jew’s harp.
 The 6th suite, of course [sic—Ed.], was written for a five-string cello, but—in the current spirit of austerity—I make do with four.

 Anyway, free-tempo movements (known as sanban 散板 in educated Chinese) are more commonly associated with solo genres like folk-song and qin—unlikely bedfellows.
 Apart from alap, one thinks of Middle Eastern taksim, or the Uyghur muqaddime (the singing of the latter ideally accompanied by the wonderful satar long-necked bowed lute).
-In these genres, the term free-tempo isn’t precise, since they do indeed have a underlying pulse.
+In these genres, the term “free-tempo” isn’t precise, since they do indeed have a underlying pulse.

-Don’t miss Aretha’s extraordinary alap to Amazing Grace!
+And don’t miss Aretha’s extraordinary alap to Amazing Grace!